 It boasts twenty-one miles of beachfront with 11 miles designated for vehicles.
 There are many activities for visiting families, including Daytona Lagoon with its speed and tube slides and free oceanfront concerts throughout the summer (complete with free fireworks) and, in August, the Lifeguard Championships.

-New Smyrna Beach – 1 hour
+Orlando to New Smyrna Beach – 1 hour

 The South end of New Smyrna Beach is the north entrance to the Canaveral National Seashore, offering 24 miles of coastline.
 In 2010, New Smyrna Beach was named one of Dr. Beach’s “10 Best Beach Towns in Florida.”
-Orlando residents have also named it one of their best beaches for several years, and in 2012, it made the top 20 Surf Towns by National Geographic Magazine.
+Orlando residents have also named it one of their best beaches close to Orlando for several years, and in 2012, it made the top 20 Surf Towns by National Geographic Magazine.

-Canaveral National Seashore – 1 hour
+Orlando to Canaveral National Seashore – 1 hour

 Interestingly, the seashore is part of the 156-mile Indian River Lagoon, which has been the subject of many studies and research in recent years, and is an Estuary of National Significance.
 In addition to waterfowl and wading birds that visit the park, it is also the location where three species of sea turtles return to deposit their eggs each year.